Optimal Mechanisms for Demand Response: An Indifference Set Approach: Introduction

 As renewable energy sources like solar and wind become more prevalent---for example, in the U.S., electricity demand is expected to grow by approximately 1\% annually from 2022 to 2050, with renewable sources projected to supply 44\% of electricity by 2050, up from 21\% in 2021 \citep{eia2023aeo}---these inefficiencies are projected to intensify further, mainly due to the mismatch between renewable energy availability and peak demand periods.
-This mismatch is exacerbated by the growing adoption of rooftop solar panels, which allow households to both generate and consume electricity, thereby causing local demand profiles to fluctuate unpredictably.
-These fluctuations require more sophisticated balancing mechanisms to maintain grid stability \citet{caballero2022distributed}, highlighting the need for more adaptive and responsive demand management solutions.
+This mismatch is further exacerbated by the growing adoption of rooftop solar panels, which allow households to both generate and consume electricity, thereby causing local demand profiles to fluctuate unpredictably.
+These fluctuations require more sophisticated balancing mechanisms to maintain grid stability \citep{caballero2022distributed}, highlighting the need for more adaptive and responsive demand management solutions.

-To address this challenge, demand-response programs have gained attention by leveraging user flexibility \citep{yoon2014demand,godina2018model,siano2014demand}.
-For example, demand response may involve pre-cooling: On a hot day, it may be advantageous to apply air conditioning early in the afternoon while solar production is plentiful, thus enabling reduced electricity consumption during evening peak hours.
-However, real-world implementations of demand response programs have encountered significant limitations.
+These challenges have led to increasing interest in demand-response programs that seek to leverage consumer flexibility to achieve demand patterns better aligned with renewable production \citep{yoon2014demand,godina2018model,siano2014demand}.
+For example, demand response programs may encourage consumers to engage in pre-cooling: On a hot day, it may be advantageous to apply air conditioning early in the afternoon while solar production is plentiful, thus enabling reduced electricity consumption during evening peak hours.
+Similarly, these programs may incentivize households returning home to shift electric vehicle charging to nighttime hours when demand is lower.